milosob/milo/doc/integration.md

     - If not available, the library runs in generic mode using only software backends.
     - Currently only used when targeting `x86-64`.

-If building on macOS two things must be taken in care

 ### Configuration

 Library configuration table.